anusshkaydv/anusshkaydv/README.md

 ### Mahindra & Mahindra
 - Worked in the Production Department
+- Analyzed production data using Excel to identify efficiency improvements.
+-	Assisted in documentation and evaluation of production performance metrics.
+-	Worked with ERP systems for data tracking and process automation.
+-	Collaborated with teams to improve workflow efficiency.

 ### BHEL
 - Gained exposure to Hospital Management Systems
 - Worked with documentation and data management
+- Supported patient data management, appointment scheduling, and electronic record systems.
+-	Learned healthcare database management and data security protocols.

 ## Connect With Me